almerk/js-fullstack/README.md

 ## Scenarios

  Server app requires running mongo container, and client app requires server app.
-All this apps use configured .env file, which is not stored in this repo.
+All these apps use configured .env file, which is not stored in this repo.
 ```
 MONGO_PORT=27017
 MONGO_DB=<db name>